GroupAhead/Cordova-sqlite-storage/README.md

+# Fork overview

+This fork simply adds a master branch (based off of storage-master) which is required for our plugins fetching code.

 # Cordova/PhoneGap sqlite storage adapter

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).